Strategic Shoveling for Avalanche Rescue

 Graphic by: AIARE

-Clearing Snow: Ideally, you’ll clear snow downhill and to the sides by either chopping or paddling (depending on conditions) in order to create a platform 1-2 meters wide nearest your victim and 2 meters wide at the back like in the diagram above.
+Clearing Snow: Ideally, you’ll clear snow downhill and to the sides by either chopping or paddling “chop and mop” (depending on conditions) in order to create a platform 1-2 meters wide nearest your victim and 2 meters wide at the back like in the diagram above.
 This allows you to have space to provide first aid after excavating the victim.

 That said, your number one priority is to get that buried person an airway!
 You want to make sure you stay wide enough that when the hole gets deeper, you have room to work and continue to move snow, but don’t be obsessed with making your hole super wide and lose valuable time that could’ve been spent getting that buried person a way to breath.